vpasport/figma-token-table-viewer/README.md

 The plugin reads the values of variables and, based on the data specified in the settings, creates a table in the workspace with additional data.

+To use the plugin after cloning, you can connect it in development mode.
+The collected current version is located in the dist directory

 ### Install dependencies

 ```bash